A Fish Tale (Help! I'm A Fish)

 In A FISH TALE, Fly (Jeff Pace) is a great kid who loves a good adventure.
 He's looking forward to going fishing when his plans are abruptly canceled -- his parents are going out, leaving him and his little sister, Stella, with their bossy aunt and her nerdy son, Charles (Aaron Paul).
 Initially miffed, Fly seizes opportunity when his aunt falls asleep.
 The boy sneaks out, taking Stella and a reluctant Charles with him.
 Together the three kids make their way to the seashore where they encounter a mad scientist (Terry Jones) who's obsessed with saving the world from the rising seas that will result from global warming.
 From then on, it's one misstep after another: Fly and company accidentally turn into fish, end up in the ocean with a power-hungry enemy (Alan Rickman), and find themselves in a race against time to recover the antidote which will turn them back into themselves.

 Is it any good?

-Alan Rickman, in a funny, slitheringly evil performance made well before he created the villainous Snape in the Harry Potter movies, tops a solid cast in an entertaining, nicely-animated story, with engaging heroes, cleverly designed musical sequences, and exciting action.
+This is an entertaining, nicely animated story, with engaging heroes, cleverly designed musical sequences, and exciting action.
+Alan Rickman, in a funny, slitheringly evil performance made well before he created the villainous Snape in the Harry Potter movies, tops a solid cast.

 The animation is old-fashioned and combines simply-drawn characters with beautiful underwater settings.
 The submerged ocean liner and the mad scientist's laboratory are particularly original.
 Charming enough for kids' repeated viewings, there's enough wit to sustain grownups as well.